Skip to Content

 Situated within the New Forest district, Ringwood contains numerous sensitive environmental zones.
 Developments in these areas are subject to more stringent scrutiny from planning authorities and the Environment Agency.
 Conducting a robust percolation test, preparing for potential permit applications, and undertaking specialist pre-purchase surveys are not optional—they are essential to ensure system viability and long-term environmental protection.

-At Smart Drainz, we bring regional expertise to every project, ensuring your drainage installations in Ringwood and beyond are both fully functional and entirely legal.
+At Smart Drainz, we bring regional expertise to every project and service, ensuring your drainage installations in Ringwood and beyond are both fully functional and entirely legal.

 Contact Smart Drainz